Keep up to date with what's happening in Victoria and what this means for your practice.

 Dental Health Services Victoria advises that urgent treatment for confirmed or probable COVID-19 cases should be managed in an acute hospital with an OMFS registrar.
 These include The Royal Melbourne Hospital, Austin Hospital, Dandenong Hospital, Monash Medical Centre, St Vincent’s Hospital, University Hospital Geelong – Barwon, Footscray Hospital – Western Health, and The Royal Children’s Hospital.
 Learn more here.

-It is important to stress to all members of the dental team the fundamental measures to take outside of the dental practice to stay safe:
+It is important to communicate to all members of the dental team the fundamental measures to take outside of the dental practice to stay safe:

 - Maintain physical distancing of at least 1.5m from others